View our entire library of updates and reviews on Cognos new features.

 Q: Are there any bilingual capabilities for Cognos Analytics dashboards?

 A: Yes, there are.
-You can create multi-lingual dashboards and specific stings for different languages.
+You can create multi-lingual dashboards for different languages.

-Q: PowerPlay enterprise will be available?
+Q: Is PowerPlay enterprise still available?
 And how long to open cubes?

 A: Yes, there are no depreciation plans.

-A: We haven’t announced end of life for 11.1.7 yet, and that announcement will be given well in advance.
+A: IBM has not announced end of life for 11.1.7 yet.
+That announcement will be given well in advance.

 Q: Is it possible to use dashboard features from package driven a 32-bit data warehouse or does it still require days modules or a 64-bit framework?